 Thank you to Switzerland’s “Latin” cantons

 Patients’ rights are based on the work done by the French- and Italian-speaking Cantons of Switzerland.
-In 2013, the Cantons of Bern, Fribourg, Geneva, Jura, Neuchâtel, Ticino, Valais and Vaud joined forces to produce a brochure entitled “An overview of patients’ rights”.
+In 2013, the Cantons of Bern, Fribourg, Geneva, Jura, Neuchâtel, Ticino, Valais and Vaud joined forces to produce a brochure entitled Patients rights essential information.
 You can order the brochure free of charge from the Public Health Offices in these cantons.
 The FOPH would like to thank the brochure's authors and the people responsible for it in the eight French- and Italian-speaking cantons for permission to use the information here.